-Arbitrationinfo.com, the informational website, hosted by the School of Law (Center for the Study of Dispute Resolution (CSDR)) at University of Missouri.
+Arbitrationinfo.com, an informational website hosted by the Center for the Study of Dispute Resolution (CSDR) at the University of Missouri School of Law.

-- The website provides the public, professionals and the media with a neutral, noncommercial and comprehensive source of information about arbitration.
-It includes a list of press contacts that are available to talk to members of the media about arbitration.
-The website is active.
+- This important website provides the public, professionals, and the media with neutral, noncommercial and comprehensive information about arbitration.
+It includes a list of contacts who are available to talk to members of the media about arbitration.

-- The AC of Cambodia is considered the most effective labor arbitration center in Southeast Asia.
-This grant funded the editing and publication of the case digests of the Arbitration Council, in English.
-The project is completed.
+- The Arbitration Council (AC) of Cambodia is considered the most effective labor arbitration center in Southeast Asia.
+This grant funded the editing and publication in English of the case digests of the AC.
+The project has been completed.

 Lecture to NAA members on Aging, by Steven Price.

 - This grant funded the limited expenses of inviting a national speaker on aging, for the Annual NAA Conference.
-The project is completed.
+The project has been completed.

 The Effects of Compulsory Interest Arbitration on Reaching Impasse and on Wage Levels: Evidence from a Unique Change in Canadian Laws, by Professor Chris Riddell.

 - This research has examined the effects of compulsory interest arbitration on the likelihood of reaching impasse and on wage levels.
-The project is active.
+The project is ongoing.

 Research on Procrastination by Arbitrators (Do Labor and Employment Arbitrators Procrastinate?), by Professor Allen Ponak, Daphne Taras, and Piers Steel.

-- The grant has surveyed active NAA arbitrators using a slightly modified version of the questionnaire used in a prior Canadian arbitrator survey.
-This questionnaire has been psychometrically validated and measures arbitration on five discrete sub-scales: self-efficacy; need for achievement; lack of energy; susceptibility to temptation; and attention distractibility.
-The project is completed.
+- The grant surveyed active NAA arbitrators using a slightly modified version of the questionnaire used in a prior Canadian arbitrator survey.
+This questionnaire, which was psychometrically validated, measures arbitration on five discrete sub-scales: self-efficacy; need for achievement; lack of energy; susceptibility to temptation; and attention distractibility.
+The project has been completed.

-- Thi ongoing grant will develop a two companion set of educational products to inform multiple audiences on the practice of employment mediation and arbitration.
-The end products are (1) two videos on employment mediation and arbitration, respectively, and (2) accompanying instructional manuals that provide a “how to” approach to both processes and cover relevant background information, including key reference sources to enable users to keep up to date.
-The project is active.
+- This grant will develop a set of educational products to inform multiple audiences about the practice of employment mediation and arbitration.
+The end products are (1) two videos on employment mediation and arbitration, respectively, and (2) accompanying instructional manuals that provide a “how to” approach to both processes.
+The project is ongoing.

 Research on Employment Arbitration (Employment Arbitrators: Professionalization and Repeat Player Effects), by Professor Mark Gough of Penn State University and Professor Kyle Albert of Harvard University.

-- This ongoing research explores how arbitrators at different stages of their careers effectively build their practices and attract clients, and the project seeks to expand on the existing empirical literature by asking employment arbitrators directly to comment on the observed statistical differences between repeat and non-repeat players.
-The project is active.
+- This research explores how arbitrators at different stages of their careers effectively build their practices and attract clients.
+The project seeks to expand on the existing empirical literature by asking employment arbitrators directly to comment on the observed statistical differences between repeat and non-repeat players.
+The project is ongoing.

 The Art and Science of Arbitration, by the College of Labor and Employment Lawyers.

-- This documentary and historical video explores the history and value of labor arbitration.
-The project is complete.
+- This documentary video explores the history and value of labor arbitration.
+The project has been completed.

 - This video demonstrates a labor arbitration concerning the discharge of a hospital nurse for alleged misconduct.
-The video includes an instructor manual.
-The project is complete.
+The video includes a manual for instructors.
+The project has been completed.

-By year-end 2019, the REF will be issuing several notices of funding opportunity (NOFO) for potential researchers and practitioners.
+By year-end 2019, the REF will be issuing several notices of funding opportunities (NOFO) for potential researchers and practitioners.